enguy-hub/BayDetect/README.md

 #### 7. Putting the images that you want to be classified inside `/image_data` directory

-- When you have images from different cameratrap stations and sessions, you can arrange them similar the examples below:
+- When there are multiple cameratrap stations and sessions, we suggest to arrange them as shown below:

-      /example/image_data/Example_Forest/Bilder_Rohten/EF_007/20201104/*.jpg
+      /example/image_data/Example_Forest/Raw_Photos/EF_007/20201104/*.jpg
-      /example/image_data/Example_Forest/Bilder_Rohten/EF_008/20201104/*.jpg
+      /example/image_data/Example_Forest/Raw_Photos/EF_008/20201104/*.jpg
-      /example/image_data/Example_Forest/Bilder_Rohten/EF_009/20201104/*.jpg
+      /example/image_data/Example_Forest/Raw_Photos/EF_009/20201104/*.jpg

-**Once the above steps are completed, you are ready to use BayDetect :)**
+**Once all the above steps are complete, you are ready to use BayDetect !!!**

 ---